Changes linked to COVID-19

 What Time Should I Arrive and Where?

 The majority of our courses kick off at 0930 with the centre opening at 0900.
-Expect to finish your on water sessions about 4pm with a leaving time of 430pm.
+Expect to finish your on water sessions about 330pm to 4pm with a leaving time of 4pm to 430pm.

 For our Holiday 5-Day Courses we start at 0930 with a 430pm pick up time.
 When you arrive and leave you must sign your child in and out each day, please note this must be done by a parent & we will need written permission if you want to change this.

 What should I wear?

 Out on the water you are exposed to the elements - wind, rain and sun.
 Bear this in mind when packing as the weather can change very quickly, the forecast is not always accurate.
 Warm, fleecy jumpers work well over the top of a wetsuit.
 Up to 70% of body heat can be lost through your head so hats are a great idea for cold days.
 Rain coats do a good job of stopping wind so a cheap rain coat over the top of the rest of your kit will keep you warm out on the water.
 PLEASE NOTE WE ONLY SUPPLY BUOYANCY AIDS TO OUR COURSES.

 What If the sun ever does turn up?